jyutzler/Bridge-Systems/system.md

 The asker may continue to bid up the line if completely displeased with the response.

+### Quantitative 4NT
+When suit agreement has not been reached, a bid of 4NT is quantitative (slam invitational).
+There are a number of ways to accept the invitation.

+4NT quantitative:
+   * 5♣ = 0 or 4 aces
+   * 5♦ = 1 ace
+   * 5♥ = 2 aces
+   * 5♠ = 3 aces
+   * 5NT = pick a slam
+   * any 6-bid = suggested place to play (pass or correct)

 ### Grand Slam Force
 A jump to 5NT (and some 5NT bids when the auction is at the five level) is “Grand Slam Force,” asking partner to bid a grand slam with two of the three top trump